 Tip #5: Don’t skip out on the refrigeration time

-A good dough needs at least 45 minutes in the refrigerator.
-This allows the dough to stiffen, which in turn makes it easier to roll out.
+A good dough needs at least 15 minutes to 1 hour in the refrigerator depending on the recipe.
+This allows the dough to stiffen, which in turn makes it easier to roll out, just like a pie crust recipe.
 The good thing about sugar cookie dough is that you can actually prepare it in advance and freeze it!
+This is a huge time saver during the holidays.

 Tip #6: A well-floured surface